 Once you have taken some photographs and regained some strength, you have to think about how to get back to the starting point.
 There are two ways, the first, the fastest one, is to walk back the same road, heading towards the Rifugio Lavaredo.
 The second, slightly longer and more demanding, is to follow the path 105.
 At first it descends quite steeply, then it climbs up towards the plateau of the "Grava Longa", up to the Malga Langalm, the last point where you can stop for a drink or eat something.
 From here you have to continue towards the parking lot, which is about half an hour away.

-If you want a clearer idea of the hikes, you can take a look at the two paths we made using the website komoot.it.
+If you want a clearer idea of the hikes, you can take a look at the two paths we made using the website komoot.com.
 On the top left corner there are the walking times.

 - About the path that goes and comes back through the same road, you can click here for an image, or you can click here for the GPX path.